 Hint: You will find useful functions in the menus under "Analyze" and "Statistics".
 For more information about Wireshark you can try the user guide or look around at the web site, wireshark.org, where you also can download Wireshark.

 To present your findings from above you will produce a report in PDF-format and publish it in your Github repository.
 To show your examiner that you are ready for examination make a Github release marked as version 1.

 The first part should be an introduction to the text.
 Here you present the theme of the report in a way that captures the reader and makes her/him want to continue reading.
 Remember that the person examining your report might have read 10-15 report before s/he comes to yours - how do you make your report stand out?!

 Once the introductions are over you should go into detail about how you went about your work.
 Present your findings for each capture file in a way that the reader easy could get the result of the above questions.

-Also present what did you do to find the answers?
-Here you can present central tools, references and descriptions of your methods and your rational behind choosing them.
+Present how you found the answers.
+Here you can present central tools, references and descriptions of your methods and your rationale behind choosing them.

 - Explain the TCP/IP-model.
 What it is, how it it used and why it is important to understand. (ca. 200 words)

 - Describe the difference between TCP and UDP.
 In what cases do we use UDP - and why? (ca. 200 words)